Triton 30

 The Triton 30 is a Canadian an American trailerable sailboat that was designed by Doug Peterson as a racer-cruiser and first built in 1985.

-The design is a unauthorized development of Peterson's International Offshore Rule Half Ton class Chaser 29 racer, using the same hull design.
+The design is an unauthorized development of Peterson's International Offshore Rule Half Ton class Chaser 29 racer, using the same hull design.
 The molds had been owned by US Yachts, a division of Bayliner to make the US Yachts US 29 and were sold to Pearson Yachts.

 Production

 The design was built by Pearson Yachts in the United States, starting in 1985, but it is now out of production.

 Design

 The Triton 30 is a recreational keelboat, built predominantly of fiberglass, with wood trim.
 It has a masthead sloop rig, a raked stem, a reverse transom, an internally mounted spade-type rudder controlled by a wheel and a fixed fin keel.
 It displaces 6800 lb and carries 2850 lb of ballast.

 The boat has a draft of 5.58 ft with the standard keel.

 The design has a hull speed of 6.63 kn.